Entanglement percolation in random quantum networks: Entanglement percolation in quantum networks

 \subsection{Classical Entanglement Percolation}

-The Classical Entanglement Percolation (CEP) protocol \cite{2007acin} consists on the following procedure: \begin{enumerate} \item The optimal SLOCC purification operation is applied to each link in the network.
-The links are either successfully converted into a singlet with probability $p_\omega$ or removed from the network (Fig. \ref{fig:qnrun-1}). \item If the initial SCP is high enough, a chain of singlets connecting the desired nodes is created.
-In this case, entanglement swapping is applied in the intermediate nodes, generating the final desired singlet, as shown in Fig. \ref{fig:qnrun-2}. \end{enumerate} The classical theory of percolation states that if the initial $p_\omega$ is high enough there will always exist (for a large enough network) a path connecting any two pair of nodes.
+The Classical Entanglement Percolation (CEP) protocol \cite{2007acin} consists of the following procedure: \begin{enumerate} \item The optimal SLOCC purification operation is applied to each link in the network.
+The links are either successfully converted into a singlet with probability $p_\omega$ or removed from the network (\Cref{fig:qnrun-1}).
+To perform this LOCC operation the nodes must have local knowledge of the exact Schmidt coefficients of the state they share (see \Cref{sec:quant_info}). \item If the initial SCP is high enough, a chain of singlets connecting the desired nodes is created.
+Identifying this path requires classical communication across the whole network to determine which links were successfully converted.
+Once the path is established, entanglement swapping is applied in the intermediate nodes, generating the final desired singlet, as shown in \Cref{fig:qnrun-2}. \end{enumerate} The classical theory of percolation states that if the initial $p_\omega$ is high enough, a giant connected component emerges.
+Consequently there exists a strictly positive probability of finding a path connecting two arbitrarily chosen nodes.
 This means that for entanglement percolation to be successful, it is required for the initial states to have an initial SCP $p_\omega > p_c$, where $p_c$ is the percolation threshold of the original network \cite{2007acin, 2009cuquet}.

 This threshold is called Classical Entanglement Percolation (CEP), in analogy with the classical theory of percolation \cite{2013perseguers, 2009lapeyre, 2008perseguers, 2016siomau}.
 For example, a square lattice quantum network will require states with $p_\omega > p^\text{square}_c = 1/2$ \cite{1980kesten}, that is, $p^\text{CEP}_\text{square} = 1/2$.
-The percolation threshold depends only on the network topology, and different types of complex networks can show very significant differences in the percolation threshold as shown in \cite{newman, latora, 2009cuquet}.
+The percolation threshold depends only on the network topology, and different types of complex networks can show very significant differences in the percolation threshold as shown in \cite{newman, latora, 2009cuquet, 2011wu}.